 Prior to WWII - The Olympics saw 50,000+ attendees enjoying the excitement and graciousness of man/woman and horse working together.
 At World War II - Polo was removed from the Olympic Games, horses returned to all Military posts, and ordered to duty.
 Since then, Polo has not yet returned to the Olympic games.

 International Polo today continues the tradition since President Harding patrond the first polo match on the DC National Mall.
 Traditionally, each President of the United States continues to Patron the games or is elected to the Honor Roll of the Polo Challenge.
 These friendly competitions in sports have brought back the tradition of Military Sportsmanship and Patriotic support of the games with spirited Pride in the United States and restored what has been a US, American & International Tradition of our countries celebrating our bi-lateral relationships amongst each other.
-The International Polo Mtaches on the DC National Mall are today, the worlds only International Invitational... and is one of the premier Polo matches that is covered by National & International Television.
+The International Polo Tour is today, the worlds only International Invitational... and is one of several premier Polo matches that is covered by National & International Television.

 That historic game re-continued a time honored tradition to were we are today.
-Each year, the International Polo Team competes in various matches worldwide. -
+Each year, the International Polo Tour competes in various matches worldwide.